Skip to main content

 Mac vs MacBook Note-Taking

-There is no meaningful difference between a Mac mini, iMac, MacBook Air, or MacBook Pro for note-taking, all run macOS and the same apps.
-The "for MacBook" qualifier is a search-engine artifact; the apps that work for MacBook are the same apps that work for Mac.
+There is no meaningful difference between a Mac mini, iMac, MacBook Air, or MacBook Pro for note-taking, because all run macOS and the same apps.
+The "for MacBook" qualifier is a search-engine artifact.
+The apps that work for MacBook are the same apps that work for Mac.

 Apple Silicon Performance Notes